 Waste Management: The region's current waste management system relies heavily on landfills that are nearing capacity as the region's population continues to grow rapidly.
 Waste diversion rates remain low, and opportunities for waste reduction, reuse, and recycling are not fully realized.
 The lack of a comprehensive and accessible recycling and composting infrastructure limits community participation and hinders progress toward a circular economy.

 Outdoor Recreation: The NWA region enjoys valuable natural resources that support a range of outdoor recreational activities, including mountain biking, hiking, hunting, and fishing.
-However, these resources are under increasing pressure from development, pollution, and overuse.
-Unplanned and sprawling development
+However, these resources are under increasing pressure from development, pollution,

 Background